benjamincrozat/content/articles/laravel-10.md

 Upgrading to Laravel 10 requires more than just following upgrade instructions.
 Before proceeding, consider thinking this through.

-Check out [my guide to upgrading to Laravel 10](https://benjamincrozat.com/laravel-10-upgrade-guide) if you need more clarification.
-I also talk about a miracle solution to automatize the process.
+Check out [my guide to upgrading to Laravel 10](https://benjamincrozat.com/laravel-10-upgrade-guide) if you need more clarification about the process and considerations you should have before giving the green light.
+I will also talk about a miracle solution to automatize the process, which should be very helpful to businesses like agencies.

 ## What's new in Laravel 10: features and changes

-### Laravel Pennant: feature flags with ease
+### Laravel Pennant: a Feature Flags first-party package for Laravel 10

 ![Laravel Pennant](https://life-long-bunny.fra1.digitaloceanspaces.com/media-library/production/74/conversions/FonDXMhXgAAY16E_nr7fzx-medium.jpg)